Fiza32/BharatPosts/README.md

 ## Getting Started

+### Prerequisites

+1. **Java SDK:** The project is built using Java, and having the appropriate Java Development Kit (JDK) is essential.
+2. **Spring Boot:** Since the project is a Spring Boot application, you need to have Spring Boot installed.
+You can typically include the Spring Boot dependencies in your project, or users can install it globally on their systems.
+3. **Database:** Depending on your project's configuration, You can go with MySQL, PostgreSQL, or H2.
+4. **Integrated Development Environment (IDE):** It's not mandatory, but using an IDE like Eclipse, IntelliJ IDEA, or VS Code can enhance the development experience.
+5. **Build Tool (Optional):** A build tool like Maven or Gradle, You may need to have it installed to manage dependencies  and build the project.

+### Installation

 Setting up the project locally involves a series of steps to ensure that al dependencies are installed, and the application can be run successfully.
 Here's a general guide: